 Please let us know as early as possible if you hope to include photographs, maps, tables, or figures (graphs and charts) in your book.
-Before you put the final touches on your manuscript, we'd like to evaluate all your illustration ideas—photographic prints if you already have them (photocopies otherwise), drafts of figures and tables, outlines for or rough sketches of map ideas.
+Before you put the final touches on your manuscript, we'd like to evaluate all your illustration ideas—digital images or photographic prints if you already have them (photocopies or web links otherwise), drafts of figures and tables, outlines for or rough sketches of map ideas.
 Our staff will collaborate with you in deciding which illustrations to include in your book and how best to prepare and use them.
-To spare yourself unnecessary effort and expense, we recommend that you not prepare or assemble final artwork (for example, ordering glossy prints or producing final maps) until you have conferred with your editor.
+To spare yourself unnecessary effort and expense, we recommend that you not prepare or assemble final artwork (for example, ordering high-resolution scans or producing final maps) until you have conferred with your editor.

 We're happy to advise you on questions related to image quality or on technical matters.
 Please don't hesitate to request a consultation with our design and production staff, especially if you intend to include any form of digital art (scans, digital photos, or computer-generated maps or charts) in your book.
 As applicable, please also read the AAUP's Digital Art Requirements for Submission, and contact us if your question is not addressed in those guidelines.
 If the guidelines seem too complex, it would probably be a good idea to have a graphics professional assist with the preparation of any digital art.

 Unless your contract states otherwise, you will be responsible for providing all final art in a format that meets our requirements.
 We reserve the right to reject any art that does not meet our requirements.